tcitrogg/-wiki/README.md

   - [Threads/bnierimi](https://threads.net/@bnierimi)
   - [LinkedIn/bnierimi](https://www.linkedin.com/in/bnierimi)

-This is the format for every post, must be at the top of every article
+This is the format for every post, must be at the top of every article:
 ```yml
 ---
 title: About bn/Wiki